The virtual Great Decisions discussion group on U.S. foreign policy is now accepting applications!

-Great Decisions is America’s largest discussion program on world affairs by the Foreign Policy Association.
-The program model involves reading the Great Decisions briefing book, watching the DVD, and meeting in a group to discuss the most critical global issues facing America today – with a Finnish angle, of course.
+Great Decisions is America’s largest discussion program on world affairs.
+The program model involves reading the Great Decisions briefing book and meeting in a group to discuss the most critical global issues facing America today – with a Finnish angle, of course.